John Sell Cotman: London and Yorkshire

-Yorkshire visits (1803–1805)

 In the three summers of 1803–1805, Cotman stayed with the Cholmeley family at Brandsby Hall in Yorkshire.
 On the last of these three visits from London, he made a series of watercolours of the River Greta, after he was invited to visit Rokeby Park, the home of the English traveller John Morritt.
 Cotman's delicate paintings from these visits are among the finest produced by a European watercolourist.

 Return to Norwich

 In late 1806, Cotman returned to live in Norwich.
-He joined the recently-formed Norwich Society of Artists, exhibiting 149 works with the society between 1807 and 1810.
-He became President of the Society in 1811.
+He joined the recently formed Norwich Society of Artists, and exhibited 149 works with the society between 1807 and 1810.
+He became the society's President in 1811.

 Cotman married Ann Miles at Felbrigg parish church on 6 January 1809.
 The pair remained devoted throughout their married lives.
-Their eldest child Miles Edmund was born on 5 February the year after their marriage.
+Their eldest child Miles Edmund Cotman was born on 5 February the year after their marriage.
 Their daughter Ann was born in July 1812 after the family moved to Great Yarmouth in April 1812, followed by three more sons, John Joseph Cotman, (Francis) Walter, and Alfred Henry. who were born in 1814, 1816 and 1819 respectively.
 A sixth child, a daughter, was born in 1822.

 As part of his teaching, Cotman operated his own version of a watercolour subscription library, so that his pupils could take home his drawings to copy.
 In 1810, Cotman began to etch, and the following year his first set of etchings (Miscellaneous Etchings) was published, strongly influenced by the work of the Italian artist Piranesi.
 All but one of the subjects were architectural, and were mostly of Yorkshire buildings.
 He later published a set of etchings of the ancient buildings of Norfolk (Architectural Antiquities of Norfolk (1818).

-In 1817, 1818, and 1820, Cotman visited Normandy with his friend the banker Dawson Turner, and made drawings of buildings.
-Two years later he published a set of 100 etchings based on sketches made during his Normandy tour.
-After these visits, the character of his paintings changed, the later ones being more brightly coloured.

-Move to Great Yarmouth and return to Norwich
+Move to Great Yarmouth

 From 1812 to 1823, Cotman lived on the Norfolk coast at Great Yarmouth, where he studied the shipping, and mastered depicting the form of sea waves.
 Some of his finest marine pieces date from this time.

+Normandy tours

+In 1817, 1818, and 1820, whilst Cotman was living in Great Yarmouth, he visited Normandy to make drawings of the landscape and buildings of the region.
+The three tours are well documented, as Cotman wrote letters about his travels to his wife, and to Dawson Turner, who made extensive use of them in A Tour of Normandy (1820).
+The idea for Cotman to tour Normandy came from his friend Dawson Turner, who had visited the region in September 1815 with the British artist Thomas Phillips to view the works of art taken to Paris by Napoleon.

+Cotman went first to London, where he purchased a camera lucida from Sir Henry Englefield, and viewed the newly-installed Elgin Marbles at the British Museum.
+The camera lucida was used for all three of Cotman's tours, but he seems to have struggled to use it to depict buildings accurately: